 One way in which teachers can limit students' mobile phone use in class is to ban phones in school.
 France imposed a country wide ban that came into force in September 2018, whilst recent research in England has offered promising results.
-The researchers found that enforcing such a ban led to an average increase of 6.4% in student grades, with this effect being even more pronounced amongst struggling students.
+The researchers found that enforcing such a ban led to a significant increase in student grades, with this effect being even more pronounced amongst struggling students.

 If teachers are looking for a different approach, they should look to encourage students to limit their notifications.
 Students can take control of their learning by changing the settings on their phone to determine what they are notified of and when.

 Alternatively, students may choose to put their phone on airplane mode whilst in class, so that their notifications do not come through, hence removing the urge to reply to messages immediately.

 Recent research has given conclusive evidence showing the negative effects that mobile phone usage can have on students’ academic performance.
 This effect is obviously heightened when students use their smartphone in class - and similar results are found throughout the world.

 If it has such a negative impact on students, then schools should seriously consider banning them.
 If not, teaching them strategies to manage their mobile phones would go some way towards helping.